splunk/splunk-connect-for-syslog/docs/gettingstarted.md

 ## Setup Splunk HTTP Event Collector

-- Setup Splunk HTTP Event Collector with a load balancer configured for https round robin *WITHOUT* sticky session.
+- Set up the Splunk HTTP Event Collector with the HEC endpoints behind a load balancer (VIP) configured for https round robin *WITHOUT* sticky session.
+Alternatively, a list of HEC endpoint URLs can be configured in SC4S if no load balancer is in place.
+In either case, it is recommended that SC4S traffic be sent to HEC endpoints configured directly on the indexers rather than an intermediate tier of HWFs.
 - Create a HEC token that will be used by SCS and ensure the token has access to place events in main, em_metrics, and all indexes used as event destinations

 ### Splunk Cloud